RocketLeagueMapmaking/RL-docs/docs/guide/udk/16_custom_material.md

 **Many websites want to charge you to use their images and textures.
 Often these are higher quality, but there are enough free resources available that you should have all you need.
 Give credit where credit is due if you use something which obviously had a lot of work put into it.**
 :::

 **Textures must be .TGA (Targa) files, with a resolution that is a power of 2.
-I will be importing this as 256x256, which is rather low-quality.** See the table above for some guidance on texture resolutions.
+I will be importing this as 256x256, which is rather low-quality.** See the [Texture Resolutions table](../blender/08_resolution) for some guidance.

 ![alt text](../../.vuepress/public/images/image119.png)